Chun Doo-hwan: Libel trial and health problems (2019–2021)

 In March 2019, Chun appeared in a libel trial in Gwangju over his controversial memoirs, in which he allegedly defamed victims of his 1980 crackdown.
 Chun had refuted a testimony by the late activist priest, Cho Chul-hyun, and called him "Satan wearing a mask" in his memoirs.
 The priest allegedly witnessed the military firing at citizens from helicopters during the crackdown.
-On 30 November 2020, Chun was found guilty of defaming Cho Chul-hyun and was sentenced to eight months in prison, suspended for two years.
+On 30 November 2020, Chun was found guilty of defaming Cho and was sentenced to eight months in prison, suspended for two years.

 Chun proceeded to appeal the sentence but failed to show up to the first and second appellate trials held on 10 May and 14 June 2021.
 He made his first appearance in the Gwangju District appellate court on 9 August 2021 accompanied by his wife, but looking gaunt and frail.
 Chun left the courtroom only 25 minutes into the hearing, due to breathing difficulties.
 He answered some of the judge's questions with the help of his wife and was seen dozing off.
 A Yonhap news report on 21 August revealed Chun was diagnosed with multiple myeloma.

 Death and funeral

 Chun died at his home in Yeonhui-dong, Seoul, on 23 November 2021 from complications of blood cancer.
-Chun died less than one month after his successor Roh Tae-woo.
+Chun died less than one month after his successor Roh.

-Since Chun never apologized for his role in the Gwangju Massacre and his past crimes, the Blue House only expressed private condolences to his family via a spokesperson, and announced that there was no plan to send wreaths.
+Since Chun never apologized for his role in the Gwangju Uprising and his past crimes, the Blue House only expressed private condolences to his family via a spokesperson, and announced that there was no plan to send wreaths.
 Following his death, the South Korean ruling and opposition parties refrained from sending official condolences.

 The South Korean government also decided not to hold a state funeral for Chun, and his funeral was conducted by his family with the government providing no assistance.

-His remains was taken to Seoul's Severance Hospital, where it was to be cremated before burial.
+His remains were taken to Seoul's Severance Hospital, where it was to be cremated before burial.
 By law, Chun is not eligible for burial at a national cemetery because of his past criminal record and conviction.
 According to his widow Lee Soon-ja, Chun had requested his family to minimize the funeral process, never make any tomb for him, and spread his ashes in areas overlooking the North Korean territory.

-On 23 November 2021, Following Chun's death, during a press conference, Ministry of Foreign Affairs of China spokesperson Zhao Lijian offered brief condolences to Chun's family, stating the 'brief exchanges with relevant sides' that he had following the establishment of diplomatic ties between China and South Korea.

 On 27 November 2021, during his funeral procession, Lee Soon-ja issued a brief apology over the "pains and scars" caused by Chun's brutal rule.
-Her apology did not mention Chun's responsibility of the suppression of May 18 Democratic Uprising in Gwangju.
+Her apology did not mention Chun's responsibility of the suppression of Gwangju Uprising.
 As a result, civic groups related to the movement, including those of bereaved families, criticized her apology for being vague and incomplete, and said that they would not accept the apology.